mikeizbicki/cmc-csci040/week_02/README.md

 1. We will cover chapters 0-3 of Al Sweigart's [Automate the Borting Stuff](https://automatetheboringstuff.com/).

+    1. HTML/CSS are **markup** languages;
+        you specify WHAT you want done, and firefox figures out HOW.

+       Python is a **procedural** language;
+        you directly specify HOW to do something.

+    1. Python is much more powerful.

+    1. Most people find python MUCH harder than HTML/CSS.
+        If you don't have prior programming experience, expect the next 2 weeks to be very difficult.
+        Make good use of the student tutors and office hours.

+1. Important resources:

     1. Download and install the latest version of python for your system from https://python.org/downloads/ .

     1. You can use https://pythontutor.com to visualize what python is doing "step-by-step".

     1. I will distribute the [Python cheat sheet](https://perso.limsi.fr/pointal/python:memento) in class.
        I recommend having this paper with you at all of our lectures and whenever you are coding in python.

 <!--
 [Monte Python and the Holy Grail (Top 5 best scenes)](https://www.youtube.com/watch?v=886hNDgwfMk)